Samagra-Development/docs/docs/Form Management Module.md

 The package and its features can be broken up into 2 main components:

+1.1  Form Downloading

-1.1  **Form Downloading**:- This involves downloading the ODK Forms to be rendered to the user.
+This involves downloading the ODK Forms to be rendered to the user.
 This may depend on the User’s role and the level of access, varying from user to user.
 It also includes a basic level of configurations needed to get the ODK Collect Module to be preset.

-1.2  **Form Rendering and Management**:- This involves the ability to pre-fill certain forms, based on some parameters if needed.
+1.2  Form Rendering and Management

+This involves the ability to pre-fill certain forms, based on some parameters if needed.
 User can fill, send forms via this functionality.
 If forms are filled when offline, you can also send those forms later.

 ## 2. Setting Up ODK